rokinfack/Playwright_saucedemo/readme.md

 ## Test Execution

-1. Open `auth.setup.ts` and provide SouceDemo credentials.
-2. Navigate to the project directory:
+1. Navigate to the project directory:

    ```bash
    cd saucedemo
    ```

-3. Install dependencies:
+1. Install dependencies:

    ```bash
    npm install
    ```

-4. Run the tests:
+1. Run the tests:

    ```bash
    npx playwright test
    ```

 ## HTML reporter

-HTML reporter

 HTML reporter produces a self-contained folder that contains report for the test run that can be served as a web page.